 In order to be considered acceptable as non-intrusive and to avoid excessive geometric distortion, the minimum distance between the mobile iris capture device’s lens and the subject’s eye must be at least 100 millimeters.

 In order to provide an acceptable level of usability and ease of alignment, the camera must allow for some variability in the position of the iris center relative to the camera.
-The 2015 Update to the ANSI/NIST-ITL standard is consistent with ISO/IEC 19794-6 and ISO/IEC 29794-6 specification concerning image margin requirements.
+The 2015 Update to the ANSI/NIST-ITL standard is consistent with ISO/IEC 19794-6 and ISO/IEC 29794-6 specifications concerning image margin requirements.
 The vertical margin shall be > 0.2 times the radius of the iris.
-The horizontal margin shall be > 0.6 times the radius.
+The horizontal margin shall be > 0.6 times the iris radius.
 See Figure 8.

 Figure 8: Image Margin Requirements